PaystackHQ/paystack-android/README.md

     //perform transaction
     PaystackSdk.chargeCard(activity, charge, new Paystack.TransactionCallback() {
         @Override
-        public void onValidate(Transaction transaction) {
+        public void onSuccess(Transaction transaction) {
             // This is called only after transaction is deemed successful
-            // retrieve the transaction, and send to your server for verification.
+            // retrieve the transaction, and send its reference to your server
+            // for verification.
         }

         @Override
         public void beforeValidate(Transaction transaction) {
             // This is called only before requesting OTP
-            // Save reference so you may send to server if
+            // Save reference so you may send to server.
+If
             // error occurs with OTP, you should still verify on server }